 You may not need X-rays or other imaging tests.
 But if your pain started after an injury, or if it doesn't improve after a few weeks, your doctor may want to do more tests.
 Imaging tests can show the neck muscles and tissues.
 These tests may be done to check the neck bones, spinal discs, spinal nerve roots, and spinal cord.

 - You have signs of nerve damage.

 - Another serious problem is suspected.

-- The cause of your condition cannot be clearly identified.
+- The cause of your problem isn't clear.

-- Nonsurgical treatment has not improved your condition and you are considering surgery.
+- Nonsurgical treatment has not improved your condition and you are thinking about surgery.

 - Your doctor is asked to provide documentation of your condition, such as when a lawsuit or an insurance issue is involved.

 Besides X-rays, tests may include:

 - MRI.
 It can help identify problems such as a herniated disc or a pinched nerve.

 - CT scan.
 This test looks at the bone and spinal canal.

 - Myelogram.
 It looks at the spinal canal and nerve roots.

 - Electromyogram and nerve conduction studies or nerve blocks.
 These tests can help find a nerve problem that is causing pain, numbness, or weakness in the arm or hand.

 The type of treatment you need depends on the cause of your neck pain.
 Most neck pain caused by activities can be treated at home.